We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Fine-needle biopsy

-A fine needle biopsy is where the doctor passes a fine needle through the skin using a CT or ultrasound (see above) to guide them into the right place.
+A fine needle biopsy is where the doctor passes a thin needle through the skin using a CT or ultrasound (see above) to guide them into the right place.
 This process allows them to remove a small sample of cells or fluid from your ovaries to review the tissue under a microscope and run other tests on the cells in the sample.

 Laparoscopy